MichaelLapshin/unibar-back-end/README.md

 3. Start the server: `sudo -E python3 -m openapi_server` from the server directory
  - `sudo -E` runs the server as admin while keeping environment variables.

-## Creating a database and tables
+## Adding a new admin
 1. Fetch the UniBar back-end repository.
+2. Run the following bash script:
+`./database_scripts/insert_new_admin <user> <password> <host> <admin_name>`
+3. Record your admin's generated ID and token.

+## Creating a database and tables (if does not exist)
+1. Fetch the UniBar back-end repository.
 2. Connect to the MySQL server (see steps below)
 3. Run the following SQL script: `database_scripts/create_database.sql`

-## Deleting the database and tables
+## Deleting the database and tables (WARNING: delete only if needed)
 1. Fetch the UniBar back-end repository.
 2. Connect to the MySQL server (see steps below)
 3. Run the following SQL script: `database_scripts/delete_database.sql`

-## Adding a new admin
-1. Fetch the UniBar back-end repository.
-2. Run the following bash script:
-`./database_scripts/insert_new_admin <user> <password> <host> <admin_name>`
-3. Record your admin's generated ID and token.

-## Accessing GitHub from EC2
+## Accessing GitHub from AWS EC2
+- This is a one-time setup when launching a new AWS EC2 instance.
 ```
+(generate github RSA key-pair and add read-only access to GitHub)
 eval $(ssh-agent -s)
 ssh-add ~/.ssh/github_rsa
 git pull